FKatenbrink/degiro-api/README.md

 # degiro-api

-This repository contains an unofficial DeGiro API wrapper for Python.
+This repository contains an unofficial DeGiro API module for Python.

 ## Install